config0-hub/kafka/README.md

 # kafka
-This is an ElasticDev contribution repository
+This is an Config0 contribution repository